andres-s/analytics-with-r/r-for-data-integrity.md

 ```

-... but easy in R
+... but quick in R
 -----------------

 ```R